-This chapter covers GLS information that is specific to Informix ESQL/C. For additional GLS information for Informix ESQL/C, see Chapter 5, "General SQL API Features (ESQL/C)," on page 5-1.
+These topics also cover GLS information that is specific to Informix ESQL/C. For additional GLS information for Informix ESQL/C, see Chapter 5, "General SQL API features (ESQL/C)," on page 5-1.

 Tip: For features that are not unique to the GLS feature, see the IBM Informix ESQL/C Programmer's Manual.
-For information about the DataBlade API, a C language API that is provided with Dynamic Server, see the IBM Informix DataBlade API Programmer's Guide.
+For information about the DataBlade API, a C language API that is provided with IBM Informix, see the IBM Informix DataBlade API Programmer's Guide.